CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 # elpfen's keymap

-This is my daily-driver layout that I use for programming and text-editing.
+A simple, intuitive, general-purpose layout that maximizes ping-ponging, minimizes travel, and minimizes holds.
 It's designed to be useful in Xmonad, tmux, vim, and Windows.
-It was designed originally with a Keebio Iris in mind but is adaptable to any 3x10 + thumb layout.
+It was designed with a Corne in mind but is adaptable to any 3x10 & thumbs layout.

 ## Basic Principles